Bartwel27/cPanel/README.md

 PuTTY is a free and open-source software that acts as a terminal emulator, allowing users to remotely access and manage servers over various network protocols.

-Access the ip address the server machine has then connect it with the secure shell SSH, then start by runing these commands
+Access the Ip address the server machine has provided for you then connect it with the secure shell SSH which in your case is ```putty```, if you give it the right Ip address for the client server machine it should pring a prompt asking if you agree to connect.
+Then you agree for the connection between your server and the SSH terminal so that will be able to update and install dependencies.

 ```
-sudo yum install net-tool bash curl
+sudo yum install curl net-tools bash
 sudo yum upgrade
 curl -O https://raw.githubusercontent.com/Bartwel27/cPanel/refs/heads/main/install.sh
 ```